Best Film for the Canon EOS 850

 Consumer vs Professional Film

-You should expect to see a significant difference in businesses that sell it.
-Consumer film stocks can oftentimes be obtained from big-box stores and pharmacies in small amounts.
-Pro film emulsions should really be ordered from a specialized camera store or online retailer.
+There’s a big difference in supply.
+Consumer film emulsions can more often than not still be bought from big-box stores and pharmacies in meager amounts.
+Professional quality film stocks needs to be purchased from a camera store or online.

-Latitude is the range of stops film can be overexposed while having usable images.
-Pro films have a larger latitude to go along with a somewhat higher price.
+Latitude is the range of stops film can be overexposed while still keeping usable photographs.
+Professional film emulsions have a larger latitude to go along with a somewhat increased cost.

 - Digital cameras 14+ stops